Persistence probabilities of weighted sums of stationary Gaussian sequences: Proof of Theorem

 which is positive, and hence the proof is complete.
-It thus remains to verify the almost sure convergence of $\{S_k\}$.
-To this effect, note that $\{S_k,k\ge 1\}$ is a martingale with respect to the filtration $\mathcal{F}_k:=\sigma(\xi_1,\cdots,\xi_k)$, and so to verify convergence it suffices to show that $\sup_{k\ge 1}\E S_k^2<\infty$.
-But this follows on using the Cauchy Schwarz inequality to note that
+It thus remains to verify the almost sure convergence of $\{S_k\}$. \fa{To this effect, define a Gaussian process $\{\tilde{S}_k\}_{k\ge 1}$ by setting Then, for any $m\ge n\ge 1$, Cauchy-Schwarz inequality gives